ryanstraits/ryanstraits.github.io/_drafts/_posts/part-4-life-in-the-future.md

 * A lot less ironing and cleaning to be performed on a semi-regular basis.
 * Someone to be the de-facto plus-one at weddings, family events, and rock concerts.

-You know, the kinds of things a twenty-something guy _requires_ in his life.
+You know, the kinds of things a twenty-something guy really _needs_ in his life.

 On the whole, though, there wasn't much forethought.
-He didn't sit around praying for a future wife.
+That kid didn't sit around praying for a future wife.
 He didn't write her letters.
 To put it bluntly: this boy wanted to meet a girl, he just didn't care to sit around waiting for her.
 You could cross off at least half of the [previously listed adventures](/2018/05/14/part-3-a-grown-up-soul.html) from his twenties if he was going to be doing much of that.

 I suppose some would call this "having an inactive imagination".
 I liked to call it "having reasonable expectations".